ultimate271/notes/tolkien/akallabeth.md

 to him; for he brought with him great wealth, and was for the time free in his giving.

+### Tar-Palantir dies, and Pharazôn takes Míriel daughter of Tar-Palantir as his wife so he can take her scepter and become king
 And it came to pass that Tar-Palantir grew weary of grief and died.
 He had no son, but a daughter only, whom he named Míriel in the Elven-tongue; and to her now by right and the laws of the Númenóreans came the sceptre.
 But Pharazôn took